Sin-tel/halfband/README.md

 ## TODO

 * Provide presets for IIR (see `hiir/oversampling.txt`)
-* Provide methods to compute total phase delay in samples (for both IIR and FIR)
 * Design FIR filters given some transition bandwidth
 * Currently IIR only works with an even number of coefficients